What is a Bounced Email? [Three Ways to Lower Your Bounce Rate]

 To optimize your email deliverability, an acceptable email bounce rate will be anything less than .1%, but this number will vary depending on your unique situation.
 If your bounce rate starts to increase, mailbox providers will take note of your email traveling back through servers and could mark your email as spam.
 Once this happens, inbox placement will suffer, with more of your mail going straight to recipient’s spam folders.

-So what can you do as a sender to reduce your email bounce rates?
+So what can you do as a sender to keep your bounce rates as low as possible?
 Here are a few tips on how to lower your email bounce rate:

 Regularly clean your email lists – Recipients who complain, bounce, or have not interacted with your email in a while should be regularly cleaned from your sending lists.
 This will not only reduce your risk of bounces, it will also reduce the amount of negative engagement your email receives.
 This type of “list hygiene” can go a long way in improving your overall email deliverability.